rayrapetyan/yag/docs/runners/wine.md

  install_mono: False
  deps: none
 ```
 `deps` doesn't have any effect and changes only a hash of the structure so you end up creating a new wine env.
-This is useful when there are known incompatible dependencies (e.g. legacy `quicktime` or `directx`) so you just list them under `deps` using format of your choice and a new env will be created.
-Maybe in the future wine module will recognize certain deps and install them automatically, but for now it's just a "salt" for env hash.
+This is useful when there are known incompatible dependencies (e.g. legacy `quicktime` or `directx`) so you just list them under `deps` using style of your choice and a new env will be created.
+TODO: wine module should recognize certain deps and install them automatically, but for now it's just a "salt" for the env hash.

 ```yaml
 wine_recipe: